Opening Statement

 VIa.
 Irreversibility, Consent, and Evidential Thresholds

 In general governance, materially irreversible interventions proposed for individuals with limited consent capacity require a higher evidential threshold.
+This is not specific to this domain; it is a general principle of risk-sensitive policy.

-When consent capacity is incomplete and consequences may be fertility-affecting or life-altering, the burden of proof rises.
+Adults possess bodily autonomy.
+Minors occupy a different developmental position.
+When consent capacity is incomplete and consequences may be fertility-affecting or otherwise life-altering, the burden of proof rises accordingly.

 VII.
 On Levels of Explanation

-Political disagreements often arise from level confusion.
-The Right frequently interprets structural phenomena through individual psychology; the Left often interprets individual outcomes entirely through structural forces.
+Political disagreements often arise from level confusion, the Right frequently interprets structural phenomena through individual psychology; the Left often interprets individual outcomes entirely through structural forces.

 Consider obesity.
 At the level of the individual, behavioural change — diet and exercise — is causally decisive.
 At the level of society, structural variables — food access, education, urban design, economic incentives — explain distributional patterns.

+To apply individual-level prescriptions to structural problems is analytically crude.
+But to deny individual agency in individual cases is equally mistaken.
 The same discipline applies to gender.
 Individual self-description matters at the interpersonal level.
 But institutional category design concerns population-level distributions and asymmetric risk.
 Confusing these levels produces distorted policy reasoning.

 VIII.
 Socialism and the Limits of “Oppression” Framing

 Under CFMO, claims of oppression must demonstrate discriminating structural consequences beyond subjective experience to warrant ontological or institutional revision.
 Empathy may be warranted by lived experience, but institutional category revision requires demonstrable structural leverage.
+Without that constraint, the concept ceases to track anything beyond individual perception.

 My objection is not that lived experience is irrelevant.
 It is that socialism, as a materialist framework, cannot reduce category formation to individual identity without abandoning its grounding in historically structured social relations.
+Once that grounding is removed, the framework no longer explains how categories arise or why they persist; it simply defers to declaration.

 When socialism is redefined primarily as anti-oppression in this individualised sense, it drifts toward liberal moral individualism.
-The difference is ontological, not merely rhetorical.
+The difference is therefore ontological, not merely rhetorical.

 Anti-oppression claims may motivate moral concern, but under CFMO they do not by themselves license ontological or institutional re-grounding without discriminating structural consequences.